nbeaver/why-linux-is-better/readme.rst

     --- Charles E. Mackenzie, "Coded character sets: history and development" (1980), p.228

-In fact, the some of the committee members wanted to reserve the remaining space for control characters.
+In fact, some of the committee members wanted to reserve the remaining space for control characters.

     The conclusion of the preceding paragraph is based on the assumption